Page Refresh AI/Blog/Signs Your Content Needs Updating

 Internal Links Point to Dead or Redirected Pages

 Over time, you rename pages, restructure your site, or retire old content.
-But the internal links from this post still point to the old URLs.
-Some may 404, others may chain through multiple redirects, and some may land on pages that are no longer relevant.
-Broken or stale internal links waste link equity and create a poor user experience.
-Crawl the page and check every internal link.
-Update any that point to moved or deleted pages.
-While you are at it, add internal links to newer content that did not exist when the post was originally published.
+But the internal links from this post may still point to old URLs.
+Some may 404, others may chain through redirects, and some may land on pages that are no longer relevant.
+Check every internal link, update stale destinations, and add links to newer pages that did not exist when the post was first published.

 9